 My Scars Are Proof I'm Lucky

-I used to joke that I was the board game “Operation,” because my body is covered in scars.
-By age 18 I had over a dozen surgical scars across me.
+I used to joke that I was the board game “Operation” because my body was covered in scars.
+By age 18, I had over a dozen surgical scars across me.
 My first three scars were from right after birth.
 I was born 12 weeks premature with meconium ileus.
-I was life flighted and had multiple life-saving emergency surgeries over the first few weeks of my life.
+I was life-flighted and had multiple life-saving emergency surgeries over the first few weeks of my life.

 My first three scars